ReadingAndThinking.com

 Unlike anything I'd learned from all the parenting books I'd seen, these dads opened up about every phase of raising a daughter, from their first experience of her birth, through the twos, the school years, the teens, her getting a driver's license, and up through adulthood.
 All the stuff that only a dad would know.

-And the best part is, it's in bite-size pieces, so it's really easy to read and scan.
+And the best part is that it's in bite-sized pieces, so it's really easy to read and scan.

 If you're a father to at least one daughter, regardless of her age, you owe it to yourself to check this out.